stonepros/stone/doc/rados/operations/health-checks.rst

 The thresholds can be adjusted with::

-  ceph osd set-nearfull-ratio <ratio>
+  stone osd set-nearfull-ratio <ratio>
-  ceph osd set-backfillfull-ratio <ratio>
+  stone osd set-backfillfull-ratio <ratio>
-  ceph osd set-full-ratio <ratio>
+  stone osd set-full-ratio <ratio>

 OSD_FULL